pamasol/pamasol.github.io/content/support/remote-connection/_index.en.md

 ![Front side view](images/ewon_front_side.en.png?width=100%)

-Some modems come with a 2 position knob rotary switch, where internet access can be switched on and off for the modem hardware wise.
+Some modems come with a 2 position knob rotary switch, where internet access can be switched on and off hardware wise.
 Check if it is switched on.

 Following LEDs need to light green: